 Prospecting to CEOs requires a very different mindset.
 Don’t go charging in asking for a meeting right off the bat; you haven’t earned it yet!
-Expect it to take months of engagement before you get to that point.
+You’ll have to engage for months before you get to that point.

-This cadence isn’t designed to get a quick win; quite the opposite, in fact.
+It isn’t designed to get a quick win; quite the opposite, in fact!
 It’s about building a relationship, establishing a meaningful dialogue and nurturing the prospect over an extended period of time.
 The usual sales patter won’t work with a CEO.
-Instead, you’ll have to show that you’re…

-Fully prepared by researching them and their industry thoroughly.
+- Fully prepared by researching them and their industry thoroughly.

-Ready and able to share relevant, insightful content.
+- Ready and able to share relevant, insightful content.

-Focused on the challenges and pain points that affect them.
+- Focused on the challenges and pain points that affect them.

 If you can do all that, then - and only then - you will get your meeting.
 As always in B2B sales, but especially so in this case, persistence really will pay off.